 Certainly, your 360-degree appraisal, should enable you to look at the areas where you are weak.
 Furthermore, you need to make sure that your weak areas don't become critical and cause you to crash and burn.

 For example, say your work colleagues see you as rude and arrogant - you need to know that.
 And hopefully you'll take steps to soften that behavior.
 Because that type of behavior will eventually railroad your career.
-Even the best performers are eventually set free if they can't create and/or set the tone of a culture that engages others.
+Even the best performers are eventually set free (to find work elsewhere) if they can't create a culture that engages others.

 However, say the feedback is that you lack attention to detail.
 Sure, this is something that you could improve.
 However, it would be a waste of your time and effort (and the organization's) to spend a lot of time and focus on trying to make you strong in this area.